shirinadan/FIU-Tech-Internships-Shirina/docs/06-deployment.md

 This guide explains how to push your changes live to the internet.

-When you push code to GitHub, Vercel automatically detects the change and deploys the new version of your website.
+When you push code to GitHub, GitHub Actions automatically detects the change and deploys the new version of your website.

 ## Step-by-Step Deployment